-There are a random collection of former tea buildings overlooking the sea that radiate like arteries from the white washed, terracotta mansion house dating back to the 18th century.
-Here you find traces of the former garrison married with the days as an orange & tea plantation before finding tranquillity as an owning artists retreat.
+There are a random collection of former tea buildings overlooking the sea that radiate like arteries from the white-washed, terracotta mansion house dating back to the 18th century.
+Here you find traces of the former garrison married with the days as an orange and tea plantation before finally finding tranquillity as Pico do Refúgio, an owning artists retreat.

 The open lofty interiors of Pico do Refúgio have borrowings of atelier décor with a creative cocktail of nature, art and crisp design.
 Sweeping glaucous hues of polished concrete flooring pairs with aged, honeyed plinths and ivory walls that flank modernist pieces.